sanskarram981/sanskarram981.github.io/README.md

 ## Portfolio

-I am a frontend engineer with an experience of over 5 years.
-I have hands on experienceworking with web frameworks and technologies.
-I have extensively worked on react and typescript for 3 years.
+I am an electrical undergraduate, currently interning at IQVIA as software developer intern.I have hands on experience working with programming langauges and data structure & algorithms.I have extensively worked on big data technologies like hadoop ,spark and scala for 3 months.

 ---